cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 ## Footnotes

+[^nymtech]: Harbouermaster is only available for gateways, but not for nodes in mixnode mode.
+That is why I use here as a comparison reference the nymtech (mainnet-gateway2.nymte.ch) node.
 [^duckdns]: Originally, I used [Duck DNS](https://www.duckdns.org), but it encountered several downtimes and service degradations for my use case.
 DuckDNS is a free dynamic DNS service that maps a subdomain under `duckdns.org` to your public IP.Then I moved to [No IP](https://www.noip.com/), but I found the manual renewal process annoying for long term operations.
 No IP's free hostnames require confirmation roughly every 30 days to remain active.
 Finally, I ended up with [FreeDNS](https://freedns.afraid.org/), mainly because it gives me more flexibility around DNS management and does not require the same recurring confirmation workflow for the setup I wanted.